premtheganesh/drowsinessdetection/README.md

 ## How it Works

 1.  **Face Detection:** The code uses Haar cascades to detect faces in the video frame.
 2.  **Eye Detection:** Haar cascades are used to detect the left and right eyes within the detected face region.
 3.  **Eye State Classification:** The detected eye regions are fed into a pre-trained CNN model (`cnncat2.h5`) to classify whether the eyes are open or closed.
 4.  **Yawning Detection:** Facial landmarks are detected using dlib, and the distance between the upper and lower lips is calculated.
 A threshold is used to determine if the driver is yawning.
 5.  **Drowsiness Scoring:** A score is incremented when the eyes are closed and decremented when the eyes are open.
 The yawn count also contributes to the drowsiness detection.
-6.  **Alarm Trigger:** If the drowsiness score exceeds a threshold or the yawn count is high, an alarm is triggered to alert the driver.
+6.  **Alarm Trigger:** If the drowsiness score exceeds 15 *or* the yawn count exceeds 4, an alarm is triggered to alert the driver.
+The yawn counter is reset after the alarm.

 ## Acknowledgements